femtomc/abstraps/README.md

 It turns out that there are quite a few of languages (e.g. Crystal, Nim, Julia) experimenting with abstract interpretation as part of their type systems.
 In the long term, the goal of the project might be to provide a stable substrate to experiment on compiler design _cons_ abstract interpreters on an IR framework which supports MLIR-like concepts.

-Of course, the original author would have liked to just do this in MLIR proper -- but given time constraints and engineering ability (in C++), this project is implemented in Rust.
-In fact, for those interested in MLIR -- you may find "another implementation viewpoint" useful on the design concepts -- the repository has been kept as clear as possible, or otherwise documented with respect to non-trivial implementation decisions and their motivation from MLIR.
+The original author would have liked to just do this in MLIR proper -- but given time constraints and engineering ability (or lack thereof in C++), this project is implemented in Rust.
+In fact, for those interested in MLIR -- you may find "another implementation viewpoint" useful on the design concepts -- the repository has been kept as clean as possible, or otherwise documented with respect to non-trivial implementation decisions and their motivation from MLIR.

 <div align="center">
 <b><i><a href="https://mitpress.mit.edu/books/little-schemer-fourth-edition">Bon appetit!</a></i></b>
 </div>

----

 #### Claims